Home

 Carol's Paint Pallet Preferences

 I like the Mijello watercolor paint pallets.
 My favorite is the Mijello Bulletproof Glass Palette for Watercolor 36 Colors or the smaller Mijello Martin Airtight Watercolor 18-Well Palette .
 The smaller pallet is big enough to hold all my colors.
+Both can be purchased on Amazon.

 When filling your pallet with watercolor, fill the wells to top.
 DO NOT put a dot of paint in because it will pop off when dry and get lost.
 Watercolor reactivates with water.
 The paint stays good until the next time you use it.
 I put the paint in the pallet in the order of my colors listed above.